reTHINK-project/dev-runtime-core/docs/evaluation/readme.md

 ### Evaluation analysis

 The results obtained for the runtime core evaluation shows in general, good results.
 We can conclude that the overhead introduced by the messaging framework (the message bus components) and by the security components (policy engine and identity module) is marginal (always under 10 ms) and does compensate the benefits gained by the security by design approach.
 The execution time for the dynamic deployment of Protostubs and IdP Proxies is also very small (8 to 23 ms) and does not hurt the user experience.
 It means the network download time from the Catalogue is the one that may impact the user experience and the storage of these components by the Runtime Catalogue has significantly increase the Runtime performance.
 The Runtime installation execution time is better than expected (around 50 ms ) and we have noticed that there is a non-linear correlation with the size of the runtime execution file (around 25 percent of improvement when comparing the normal runtime installation time with the light runtime installation time).
 Since the file size has a higher impact on the download time from the Catalogue, we can conclude that the reduction of the runtime components size, notably of the Graph Connector, is one important aspect to be improved in future.
-The execution time for the data synchronization is approximately 50% of the full process, taking into account the message delivery time is around 8ms (see inter-runtime message delivery test).
-We should however note that the data object subscription execution is much higher than the data object creation time and should be further improved in future optimizations.
+The execution time for the data synchronization is approximately 50% of the full process, taking into account the message delivery time is around 8ms (see inter-runtime message delivery test), which we consider an acceptable cost to be paid to benefit from having seamless interoperability among peers without having to standardize protocols or APIs.
+Data Synchronisation rate with NodeJS Runtime is in aligned with these results but some improvement should be considered to improve the performance when the data changes rate is increased.

+As expected, the Data Object creation execution time (Reporter and Observer) is where most of the data synchronisation cost is.
+The obtained results are considered very good for the browser runtime where high rates of data object creations are not expected (edge computing benefit).
+However, these results are not so good for the NodeJS runtime taking into account that it should be used at the back-end with higher rate of data objects creation.
+Furthermore, the data object subscription execution is much higher than the data object creation time (around 100 percent higher) and the performance becomes worst when the creation rate of Data Object Observers is increased.
+As already mentioned above, this probably means there is some implementation bug not noticed so far that has to be carefully investigated.
+At the end, we also conclude that the Data Object creation process should be further simplified, notably for Server side hyperties by, for example, giving the option not to register Data Objects like - WebRTC Connection Data Objects - to Domain Registry.
+Finally, should be noted that having the option to resume data objects between sessions will also dramatically reduce the impact of the Data Object creation high cost.
+For example, WebRTC Connection data objects would only be created for communication between new users.